-Sport has an important role to play at Marist.
-All students undertake either competitive or school sport each Thursday afternoon.
+Sport plays an important role at Marist College North Shore.
+All students undertake either school or competitive sport each Thursday afternoon.

-Our competitive sport with the MCC was founded in 1922.
-The member schools are Catholic schools in Ashfield, Bankstown, Pagewood, Ryde, Lewisham, Kogarah, Randwick and ourselves at North Sydney.
-Students are selected on merit to represent the College in a variety of seasonal sports.
+The MCC was founded in 1922.
+Marist College North Shore has the opportunity to compete against other Catholic schools in Ashfield, Bankstown, Pagewood, Ryde, Lewisham, Kogarah, and Randwick.
+Students are selected on merit to represent the College.

 The MCC competition has access to some high quality representative sport at state and national levels.
 Students are either selected by trials or based on sporting achievements for MCC representative teams.
 The MCC representative teams then participate in the NSW Combined Catholic Colleges (CCC) Competition.

-The MCC summer sports take place in Terms 1 and 4 each year and include cricket, basketball, touch and tennis.
+The MCC summer sports take place in Terms 1 and 4 each year and the sports include: cricket, basketball, touch and tennis.
 One-day competitions/carnivals are held in swimming, squash, golf and cross-country.
-Students who commence in Year 7 are not eligible to represent the College in Term 1 often because that competition commenced in Term 4 of the previous year, and because they are new to the College and are finding their feet.
+Students who commence in Year 7 are not eligible to represent the College in Term 1 often because that competition commenced in Term 4 of the previous year.

 The MCC winter sports take place in Term 2 and the first weeks of Term 3 and these are soccer and rugby league.
 One-day winter competitions include volleyball and the MCC athletics carnival, which takes place in Term 3.